-How It Is Given:
+How It Is Given

-A trigger point injection is quick and simple.
+A trigger point shot is quick and simple.
 Your doctor will find the trigger point by feeling around the area that hurts.
 He or she will clean and mark your skin where the shot will be given.
 A small amount of the pain reliever will be injected into the area.
 You should only feel some pinching as the needle is put through your skin.
 The doctor may massage the area to help the medicine get into the entire area around the trigger point.Back to top

 - Your doctor may refer you to an occupational or physical therapist.
 The therapist will show you how to do exercises that can reduce strain.
 He or she may also suggest that you use an assistive device to help limit stress in the problem area and make it easier to perform a task.
 Assistive devices can include a: